 Post-OP Phase 2: Gain Back Range of Motion (ROM) and Stability

 After the initial healing of your elbow, your tissue will be in a weakened state and will not be as strong as healthy tissue for some time.
-This is why you need to be on "pre-injury watch" and make the most of your home therapies during your rehabilitation.
+This is why you need to be on "re-injury watch" and make the most of your home treatments and PT appointments during your rehabilitation.
 It would be devastating if overdoing it at any point during the first few weeks or months of rehabilitation, would send you right back into the operating room.

-Controlling post-exercise swelling and inflammation is crucial during any phase of rehabilitation.
-Any sign of swelling or inflammation after exercise, may be an indication of minor re-injury to your elbow or the surrounding tissues and muscles.
-Controlling your inflammation immediately after exercise, for at least 15 to 20 minutes, with an Elbow Freezie Wrap® may prevent the chance of reinjury to your elbow.
-If you don't treat your swelling immediately after finishing exercise, you will likely experience a setback in your recovery.
+Controlling post-exercise swelling and inflammation is crucial during this Phase.
+Any sign of swelling or inflammation after exercise may be an indication of minor re-injury to your elbow or surrounding tissue and muscle.
+Control your inflammation immediately after exercise with a 15 to 20 minute cold treatment.
+If you are not careful to treat your swelling or inflammation immediately after exercise you may experience a set-back in your recovery.